gbrunner/developing-with-imagery/Week 2/README.md

 3. Using ArcGIS Pro, create a mosaic dataset from the rasters in **dem**.
 Be sure to build pyramids and overviews.
 Where did you store your overviews?
 4. Create an [NDVI](https://www.usgs.gov/land-resources/nli/landsat/landsat-normalized-difference-vegetation-index?qt-science_support_page_related_con=0#qt-science_support_page_related_con) mosaic from the Master_OLI mosaic.
 Follow the same proceedure that I used when creating the **OLI_MS_QA** mosaic, but use the **Landsat8_OLI_NDVI_Table_AR_QA.art** raster function template.
 Enable time.
 How many bands does the NDVI mosaic have.
 WHat do they correspond to?
 5. Create a [Tasseled Cap](https://community.esri.com/docs/DOC-1868) mosaic from the Master_OLI mosaic.
 Follow the same proceedure that I used when creating the OLI_MS_QA mosaic, but use the **Landsat8_OLI_MS_Table_TC_AR_QA.art** raster function template.
 Enable time.
 How many bands does the tasseled cap mosaic have.
 WHat do they correspond to?
+6. **CHALLENGE!** Use MDCS to create the NDVI or tassled cap mosaic.

 # Github Links
   - [Optimize Rasters](https://github.com/Esri/OptimizeRasters)